Kimmo Timonen: Blood clots and Stanley Cup victory with the Chicago Blackhawks

-In preparation for the 2014–15 season, on 5 August 2014, Timonen was diagnosed with blood clots in both of his lungs as well as in his right leg.
+While preparing for the 2014–15 season, on 5 August 2014, Timonen was diagnosed with blood clots in both of his lungs as well as in his right leg.
 The serious nature of injury ruled Timonen out indefinitely with the Flyers.
 Approaching the NHL trade deadline, and returning to health after missing the first 62 games of the season, Timonen was traded by the Flyers to the Chicago Blackhawks in exchange for a 2015 second-round pick and 2016 conditional fourth-round pick on 27 February 2015.
 He left the Flyers organization as the third most productive defenseman in franchise history, with 270 points in 519 games.
 On 21 March 2015, he played in his 1,100th NHL game.

 On 5 March, Timonen announced his intent to retire from professional hockey after the 2014–15 season.
 On 15 June, Timonen won his first Stanley Cup with the Blackhawks in the final game of his 20-year career.
 During the celebration, Timonen was the first player to receive the Stanley Cup following captain Jonathan Toews.
 Timonen reflected on his career stating, "I was dreaming about this moment for a long time, and it’s right here.
 This game has given me so much, and I’m relieved, happy, ready to leave this game, and I’m leaving this game as a Stanley Cup champion."
 He was the last active player in the NHL from the 1993 NHL entry draft.

 In February 2016, President Barack Obama received the winning Blackhawks team in the White House.
 During his speech, he unexpectedly gave Timonen a laudation:

 Timonen commented on this to the Finnish state broadcasting company YLE: